-What will the program deliver?
+What is the program delivering?

 The Regional Digital Connectivity program will ensure families and businesses across regional NSW have better access to mobile, internet and digital services.

-Farms of the Future – to enable farmers and agribusinesses to use agricultural technologies (ag tech) for increased productivity and resource management such as water monitoring.
+- Farms of the Future – to enable farmers and agribusinesses to use agricultural technologies (ag tech) for increased productivity and resource management such as water monitoring.

-The Department is also working with the Commonwealth Government and industry stakeholders on identified black spots and to ensure this vital infrastructure complements past and future investment.
+The Department is also working with the Commonwealth Government and industry stakeholders on identified black spots to ensure this vital infrastructure complements past and future investment.

 Gig State project

-Farms of the Future pilot
+Farms of the Future